MicrosoftDocs/azure-devops-docs/docs/boards/boards-faqs.md

 ## Configuration and customizations

-### Q: What can I customize?

-**A:** Configuration and customization of Azure Boards occurs at the project and team level.
+Configuration and customization of Azure Boards occurs at the project and team level.
 For an overview of what you can configure and customize to support your business needs, see [Configuration and customization of Azure Boards](configure-customize.md).

+### Q: Can I add or rename a portfolio backlog?

+**A:** Yes.
+You can add up to a total of five portfolio backlogs.
+And, you can rename a portfolio backlog and add custom work item types to a portfolio backlog.

+To learn how, see [Customize your backlogs or boards (Inheritance process)](../organizations/settings/work/customize-process-backlogs-boards.md) or [Add a portfolio backlog level (On-premises XML process)](../reference/add-portfolio-backlogs.md).

 ### Q: Can sub hubs within Azure Boards be disabled?